Kent Syverud

-Kent D. Syverud (born October 23, 1956) is an American academic and university administrator who has served as the 12th Chancellor and President of Syracuse University from 2014 to June 2026.
-He was previously the dean at Washington University School of Law and Vanderbilt University Law School.
+Kent Douglas Syverud (SIV-er-rood; born October 23, 1956) is an American legal scholar.

+He served as the 12th chancellor and president of Syracuse University from January 2014 to April 2026.
+He previously served as law school dean at Washington University in St. Louis in Missouri from 2005 to 2013, as law school dean at Vanderbilt University in Tennessee from 1997 to 2005, and as associate dean for academic affairs at the University of Michigan Law School from 1995 to 1997.

+He was slated to step down as Syracuse chancellor in June 2026 and assume the role of the incoming 16th president of the University of Michigan on July 1, 2026.
+In April 2026, Syverud announced that he had been diagnosed with brain cancer and would not become the next University of Michigan president.
+Syverud instead joined the University of Michigan as a professor of law and special advisor to its Board of Regents.

-Education and early career
+Education

+Syverud graduated from the public Irondequoit High School in Rochester, New York, in June 1974.

-Syverud earned a bachelor's degree magna cum laude from Georgetown University School of Foreign Service in 1977, a Juris Doctor degree magna cum laude from the University of Michigan Law School in 1981, and a master's degree in economics from the University of Michigan in 1983.
+Syverud received a Bachelor of Science in Foreign Service from Georgetown University in 1977.
+He received a Juris Doctor in 1981 and a Master of Arts in economics in 1983 from the University of Michigan.
+While a student at Michigan, he was a member of the Order of the Coif.

-At Michigan, he was awarded the Henry M. Bates Memorial Scholarship, the Abram W. Sempliner Memorial Award, the Joel D. and Shelby Tauber Scholarship Award, and the Clifton M. Kolb Law Scholarship, and was elected to the Order of the Coif.
+Syverud passed the bar examination of Washington, D.C. in 1982.

+Career

+Court clerkship

-After graduating from law school, Syverud clerked for U.S. District Judge Louis F. Oberdorfer.
-Syverud counts among his closest mentors retired U.S. Supreme Court Justice Sandra Day O'Connor, for whom he clerked shortly after she became the first woman named to the Supreme Court bench.
+After graduating from law school, Syverud clerked for United States District Judge Louis F. Oberdorfer of the United States District Court for the District of Columbia.
+Syverud's closest mentors include retired United States Supreme Court Justice Sandra Day O'Connor, for whom he worked as a clerk soon after she became the first woman appointed to the Supreme Court.

-Professor of law
+Teaching career and deanship

-From 1987 to 1997, Syverud taught complex litigation, insurance law, and civil procedure at Vanderbilt University and at the University of Michigan Law School, where he earned tenure in 1992 and advanced to Associate Dean for Academic Affairs in 1995.
-Syverud served as Dean of the Vanderbilt University Law School from 1997 to 2005, where he was the Garner Anthony Professor of Law.
-Under Syverud, the law school underwent a $24 million facility expansion that more than doubled its size and the number of faculty grew from 33 to 47 members.
+From 1987 to 1997, Syverud taught complex litigation, insurance law, and civil procedure at law schools at Vanderbilt University and at the University of Michigan.
+At the University of Michigan Law School, he received tenure in 1992 and served as the law school's associate dean for academic affairs from 1995 to 1997.

+Syverud served as law school dean of Vanderbilt University from 1997 to 2005, where he was the Garner Anthony Professor of Law.
+Under Syverud, the law school underwent a US$24 million facility expansion that more than doubled its size and the number of faculty grew from 33 to 47 members.

-Syverud served as dean of the Washington University School of Law from 2005 to 2013, where he was also the Ethan A. H. Shepley Distinguished University Professor in 2005.
+Syverud served as law school dean of Washington University in St. Louis from 2005 to 2013, where he was also appointed the Ethan A. H. Shepley Distinguished University Professor in 2005.

-Syracuse University Chancellor and President
+Syracuse University

-On September 12, 2013, Syverud was named the 12th Chancellor and President of Syracuse University, succeeding Nancy Cantor.
-He formally took office as Chancellor on January 13, 2014, and was inaugurated on April 11, 2014.
+On September 12, 2013, Syverud was named the 12th chancellor and president of Syracuse University, succeeding Nancy Cantor.
+He took office as chancellor on January 13, 2014, and was inaugurated on April 11, 2014.

-During Syverud's term, high-profile schools and programs at Syracuse retained their top rankings.
-Additionally, he successfully stabilized SU's finances, oversaw the renovation of the Carrier Dome, transformed a campus street into a pedestrian walkway, oversaw the construction of new buildings such as the National Veterans Resource Center, and played a critical role in luring the Micron Technology's $100 billion chip factory project to the area.

-In 2024, Syverud received the TIAA Institute's Hesburgh Award for Leadership Excellence.